Main Content start here

 Personalized Medicine and Genomics

 Personalized medicine, or precision medicine, leverages genetic, environmental, and lifestyle information to customize healthcare treatments for individual patients.
 The Saudi Genome Program is undertaking an ambitious initiative to develop a groundbreaking database that will capture the genetic profile of Saudi society.
-This endeavor aims to transform healthcare by enabling personalized medicine, reducing healthcare costs, and enhancing overall quality of life.
+This endeavour aims to transform healthcare by enabling personalized medicine, reducing healthcare costs, and enhancing overall quality of life.
 This approach is becoming more prominent in Saudi Arabia’s digital health ecosystem, where healthcare providers are increasingly adopting technologies that enable more accurate diagnosis and treatment planning.
 By analyzing a patient's genetic makeup, physicians can tailor therapies to ensure better efficacy and minimize adverse effects, thus improving patient outcomes and reducing the trial-and-error approach that is common in conventional treatments.

 The rise of personalized medicine is being supported by advances in genomics, which is fueling the development of diagnostic tools that can identify genetic mutations linked to diseases.
 These technologies are enabling Saudi healthcare professionals to detect conditions such as cancer, cardiovascular diseases, and genetic disorders at earlier stages, allowing for more targeted and timely interventions.